How Can Meditation Help Me Overcome Alcohol Misuse?

 In the case of alcohol misuse, when we feel in control, we have a greater chance of choosing not to use alcohol as a temporary escape.
 Mindfulness helps with this by encouraging us to acknowledge our cravings and respond with intention.
 Recognizing the distance between wanting a drink and actually participating in drinking brings about a greater sense of self-awareness and calm.

-Here are some tips for practicing mindfulness-based meditation:
+Here are some tips for practicing mindfulness meditation to reduce cravings:

 The goal of this exercise is to train us to break down our alcohol cravings in the same way.
 For instance, when we have a craving, we can learn to notice the thoughts and feelings that come with it.
 The more we do it, the easier it will be to resist the craving.